 Warren Mosler: … and when you’re at that base case you can then make changes, but you have to have a base case.
 When it becomes obvious once you understand the monetary system, is that what’s called the Job Guarantee—I call it the Transition Job—is a base case for analysis which then you can change if you wish.
 You can do it or not do it.

-What Mr. Mosler is saying—without using the word ‘prescription’ because ‘prescription MMT’ is now (thanks to pure ‘description’ MMTers) a phrase like ‘printing money’ or ‘federal taxpayer dollars’ that political ‘prescription’ MMTers hate to hear—is that YES, OF COURSE the job guarantee is a ‘prescription’.
-The JG is an MMT prescription that Mr. Mosler wrote about in the policy proposal section at the end of his book (7DIF) that he believes is a good idea and should become part of the ‘description’ reality.
+[NOTE: What Mr. Mosler is saying (almost) without using the word ‘prescription’—because ‘prescription MMT’ is now a phrase (a trigger word) like ‘printing money’ or ‘federal taxpayer dollars’ that fake MMTers hate to hear—is that *duh* of course the job guarantee is a ‘prescription’.
+The JG (employer of last resort) is an MMT prescription that Mr. Mosler wrote about in the policy proposal section at the end of his book ‘7DIF’ that he believes is a good idea and just like those other variations of a ‘federal job guarantee’ (i.e. the Military, the Civil Service), could also become the ‘description’ reality.]

 Deadly Innocent Misinterpretation #65: “MMT should not be seen as a regime that you ‘apply’ or ‘switch to’ or ‘introduce’.
 Rather, it is a lens which allows us to see the true (intrinsic) workings of the fiat monetary system.”—Bill Mitchell, ‘Seize the Means of Production of Currency Part I‘, 06/11/19